you-zhou/notes/dev.md

 sudo apt-get install heroku
 ```

+Work on a new branch.
+1. Create a new branch:
+    `git checkout -b setup-heroku`
+2. Edit, add and commit your files.
+3. Push your branch to the remote repository:
+    `git push -u origin setup-heroku`

+Work with djang
 1. Inside the virtualenv, run `$ pip3 install django-heroku`

 2. In  settings.py, at the very bottom: